 The park was designed by famed landscape architect Frederick Law Olmstead, and the benches that line the park’s paths all looked like you would expect.
 Until 2006, when a Massachusetts College of Art & Design associate professor named Matthew Hincman tried to do something about that.
 The result is the Jamaica Pond Bench.

-Well, at least try to sit on.
-Lying down on it seems like it would be a little easier.
+Well, at least try to sit on it.
+Lying down in it seems like it would be a little easier.